beastbytes/router-register/Writerside/topics/Other-Route-Attributes.md

 ## Middleware
-Defines a middleware to apply the route or, if  the `disable` parameter is `true`, a parent group middleware that should not be invoked.
+Defines a middleware to apply the route or, if the `disable` parameter is `true`, a parent group or class level middleware that should not be invoked.

 When used at the class level, it applies to all routes specified in the class.

+_**Note**_: When an action method disables a class level middleware, no output for the middleware is generated for the action method.

 **Use On**: Class | Action method